christophherr/Genesis-Connect-for-Woothemes-Sensei/readme.txt

 Alternatively, you can

-1. Click on 'Add new' in the 'Plugins' menu
+1. Click on 'Add new" in the 'Plugins' menu
 2. Type (or copy and paste) the name of this plugin into the search box
 3. Click on 'Install Now'